 Most bonsai species, even if sold as "indoor bonsai," are actually meant to live outside.
-They need direct sunlight.
-They benefit from temperature changes, both daily and seasonally.
-Unlike other house plants, they require frequent watering, and occasional root and foliage pruning.
+They need direct sunlight and benefit from temperature changes, both daily and seasonally.
+Unlike other house plants, they require frequent watering and occasional root and foliage pruning.

 Interior lights are usually insufficient to supply the indoor bonsai with enough light to photosynthesize, so it is important to place the tree in an area that gets direct or indirect sunlight through a window.

 However, you need to be careful to expose the tree neither to the freezing cold of a windowsill during the frozen winter, nor the sauna-like heat of an unventilated windowsill area in the summer.
 Fluorescent lighting or high-intensity growing lamps can substitute for sunlight for some species.

 The Five Best Indoor Bonsai Trees

 - Ficus is a fig plant and one of the most popular choices for indoor bonsai trees.